 Spring wildlife at Quarry Bank

-Quarry Bank is buzzing with wildlife in springtime, it’s the perfect place to bring your camera and get closer to nature, as the wildlife here wakes from its winter slumber.
+Quarry Bank is buzzing with wildlife in summertime, it’s the perfect place to bring your camera and get closer to nature.
 The gardens, woodland, meadow, mill ponds and winding River Bollin are home to a wide variety of birds, insects, reptiles and amphibians, as well as native and exotic plants and tree species.
-Here’s some top nature moments to watch out for this spring.
+Here’s some top nature moments to watch out for this season.

 Birds, bugs and butterflies